dantrel1990/ticket-life-cycle-examples/README.md

 <img src="https://i.imgur.com/LHKGUsi.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Above is an example of a new open ticket with a business critical outage with a severity level Sev-A and must be resolved within 1 hour.
+Above is an example of a new open ticket with a business-critical outage with a severity level Sev-A that must be resolved within 1 hour.
 </p>
 <br />